Philippine Airlines: Livery

 The current "Eurowhite" livery, first used with the Short 360, was adopted in 1986 following PAL's corporate rebranding.
 This livery, (designed by Landor Associates) has "Philippines" superimposed on the forward portion of the fuselage in italics (using the PAL logo typeface), while the tail is painted with the logo and the Philippine flag is visible near the rear of the aircraft.
 The PAL logo is also painted on the winglets of aircraft that have them.
 The name "Philippines", instead of "Philippine Airlines", is to denote that PAL is the primary flag carrier of the Philippines.
 However, this sometimes leads to confusion that a PAL plane, especially when chartered by the President for official or state visits, is, in fact, the official air transport of the Philippine head of state.
 Any PAL aircraft with the flight number "PR/PAL 001" and the callsign "PHILIPPINE ONE" is a special plane operated by Philippine Airlines to transport the President or Vice President of the Philippines.
 The flight number "PR/PAL 002" and the callsign "PHILIPPINE TWO" are used if the Vice President travels simultaneously with the President.
 As such, the presidential seals are patched on or near the L1 and R1 doors of any PAL aircraft chartered by the president.

 For the airline's 70th anniversary in 2011, a special decal was placed on all of its aircraft.
 The sticker featured a stylized "70" and the words, "Asia's first, shining through".
 For its 75th anniversary in 2016, a special decal was put on the back of every aircraft.
-The sticker features a stylized "75".PAL also placed a 4-star Skytrax sticker on its aircraft to celebrate its new rating.
+The sticker features a stylized "75".
+PAL also placed a 4-star Skytrax sticker on its aircraft to celebrate its new rating.

 In February 2019, Philippine Airlines rolled out its fifth Airbus A350 aircraft with a LoveBus decal that represents the 40th anniversary of its partnership with Airbus and to celebrate the airline's signature heartfelt service.
-The kiss-marked LoveBus logo was also placed in 1979 on one of PAL's Airbus A300 that represented their first year of partnership with Airbus.
+The kiss-marked LoveBus logo was also placed in 1979 on one of PAL's Airbus A300s that represented their first year of partnership with Airbus.
 Its LoveBus A350 was rolled out from the paint shop and was accepted on February 14, 2019, Valentine's Day.
 PAL took delivery of it three days later, and held a welcoming ceremony at Ninoy Aquino International Airport Terminal 2.

 Frequent-flyer program

 Mabuhay Miles is Philippine Airlines' frequent-flyer program.
 It was established in 2002 after merging all of PAL's existing frequent flyer programs before the Asian financial crisis.
 Mabuhay Miles are divided into multiple tiers: Classic, Elite, Premiere Elite, and Million Miler.
-Philippine National Bank issues co-branded credit cards, debit cards, and prepaid cards that offer benefits such as free mileage points, travel insurance, priority check-in, access to a Mabuhay Lounge, and discounts when booking flights on the Philippine Airlines website.
+Philippine National Bank (PNB) issues co-branded credit cards, debit cards, and prepaid cards that offer benefits such as free mileage points, travel insurance, priority check-in, access to a Mabuhay Lounge, and discounts when booking flights on the Philippine Airlines website.
+Prior to PNB, HSBC offers co-branded HSBC Philippine Airlines credit card.